-The Watchtower organization might give some leeway on the issue of blood transfusions, as medical treatment is able to break down whole blood even more and offer more alternatives to blood itself.
-There may come a time when whole blood is rarely necessary and we don’t have as many Witnesses dying due to their refusal of blood transfusions, but that will only happen through medical advances, not because of real concessions by the Watchtower.
+The Watchtower organization might give some leeway on the issue of blood transfusions, as medical treatment is able to break down whole blood even more, and offer more alternatives to blood itself.
+There may come a time when whole blood is rarely necessary, and we won’t have as many Witnesses dying due to their refusal of blood transfusions, but that will only happen through medical advances, not because of real concessions by the Watchtower.

 All that aside, it doesn’t matter.
 The Watchtower needs to go.
 Completely.
 These major issues, important as they are, just aren’t enough for me to stop my activism, even if these changes were all enacted tomorrow.
 Why not?

 Read the Domestic Violence category of this site and you’ll see how the Watchtower Society strongly encourages women to stay with abusive men in the hopes of converting them, no matter the damage to a woman’s health, safety, and emotional well-being.
-As a matter of fact, a woman’s safety and her thoughts and feelings are rarely even mentioned.
-As I bring out in this post, the April 2013 Awake magazine lauded the experience of “Valerie,” who stayed with her abusive husband even after he pistol-whipped her and held a knife to the throat of their son.
-Not only is Valerie’s safety not a concern for Jehovah’s Witnesses throughout this ordeal, but neither is the safety of her children.
-The man threatened to slit their son’s throat; how would “Valerie” or any woman know if he was serious about following through with this threat?
+As a matter of fact, a woman’s safety and her thoughts and feelings are rarely even mentioned; neither are those of the children.

 Yet, Jehovah’s Witnesses strongly encourage women to stay in those situations and, as I bring out in this post, have even chastised women who have been the victims of domestic violence, telling them that it’s their fault that their husbands are abusive!
 This abuse and violence I saw even came from those who were elders in the religion.
 This is how ingrained this practice is with Jehovah’s Witnesses, and how much it’s overlooked.